yawks/pyrssw/README.md

         # You can use the given session to make http queries
         # This session is created first time the http client is requesting this handler by using a generated session id cookie
-        # This session is stored in a mongo database to be reused between 2 get_feed calls (or get_content).
-The session will be deleted after "storage.sessions.duration" minutes (see the configuration file).
         feed: str = session.get(url).text
         filters: str = ""
         if "filter" in parameters: